Tim Hill (baseball): New York Yankees

 On June 20, 2024, Hill signed a one-year, major league contract with the New York Yankees.
 In 35 appearances for the Yankees in 2024, he had a career-low 2.05 ERA with 18 strikeouts across 44 innings pitched.
 He finished the 2024 season going 4–0 with a 3.36 ERA over 67 innings pitched.
 Hill became a free agent following the season.

 On February 8, 2025, Hill re-signed with the Yankees on a one-year, $2.85 million contract with a $3 million club option for 2026.
+He had a 3.09 ERA and led all Yankees pitchers with 70 appearances.
+Hill won the Tony Conigliaro Award after the season.

+International career

+On March 12, 2026, Hill was added to the United States national baseball team for the World Baseball Classic as a substitute for Ryan Yarbrough.

 Personal life

 Hill's father died of colon cancer in 2006.
 Hill was diagnosed with colon cancer during spring training of 2015.
 Half of his colon was removed and he underwent eight months of chemotherapy before being cleared by his doctor in January 2016.
 Hill has Lynch syndrome.